Abhi79171/optima-assignment/data-engineering/datapipeline/solution/README.md

 This project is **already deployed** using AWS S3 + AWS Lambda for serverless execution.

-To view the deployed architecture, please refer:
+To view the deployed architecture and testing steps, please refer:
  [README.release.md](README.release.md)

 ---